subhajamal/Alzheimers_GeneExpression_BiomarkerStudy/README.md

 # Alzheimers_GeneExpression_BiomarkerStudy

-This repository contains Subha Jamal’s project, focusing on the analysis of gene expression data in Alzheimer’s disease (AD).
+focusing on the analysis of gene expression data in Alzheimer’s disease (AD).
 The goal of the project was to identify differentially expressed genes (DEGs), perform enrichment analysis, and explore potential biomarkers or drug targets.

 ---